 If you ever communicate directly with us or within our community, we may maintain a record of those communications and responses.

 We collect and process personal information for the purposes and on the legal bases identified below.
 For these purposes, we combine data we collect from different contexts (for example, from your use of two products within the Sift Services).
 We use this information to:

 We may share and disclose information about End Users and Authorized Users in the following circumstances:

-We use appropriate technical and organizational security measures to protect personal information processed as part of the Sift Services against unauthorized access, disclosure, alteration, and destruction.
-For the latest information about the controls we have in place to safeguard personal information, view our Security Overview.
+We use technical and organizational security measures designed to protect personal information processed as part of the Sift Services against unauthorized access, disclosure, alteration, and destruction.

 After expiration of the applicable retention periods, we will either delete or anonymize your personal information or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

-We may revise this Notice from time to time in response to changing legal, technical or business developments.
-The most current version of this Notice will govern our use of your personal information.
-If we make any material changes to this Notice, we will post the updated version here and notify applicable Customer and/or Users by email or by means of a prominent notice on our website.
+We may revise this Notice from time to time in response to changing legal, technical or business developments, and the revised version will be effective when it is posted.
+If we make any material changes to the ways in which we use or share personal information previously collected from you, we will prominently post the updated version here and in our discretion notify you and/or the Customer by email or by other reasonable means.
 You can see when this Notice was last updated by checking the “last updated” or “effective” date displayed at the top of this Notice.

 Please contact Sift with any questions or comments about this Notice or our privacy practices at:

 If you are a resident in the EEA, UK, or Switzerland, Sift Science, Inc. is the controller of the personal information (i.e., personal data under European data protection legislation) collected through the Sift Services.